Henderson, Nevada: Geography

-Henderson is about 16 mi southeast of downtown Las Vegas.
+Henderson is about 16 mi southeast of Las Vegas.

 According to the United States Census Bureau, the city has a total area of 279.0 km2, all land.

-The city is in the Mojave Desert with wildlife and vegetation typical of the Mojave.
-The mountains that surround Henderson mostly have gentle slopes.
-The McCullough Range is closest to the city; most of this range is covered by black rocks from a volcanic explosion millions of years ago.
-These mountains reach an average height of about 3800 ft.
-The landscape consists of the desert; the only water in the city is found in washes like Duck Creek.
+The city is in the Mojave Desert with wildlife and vegetation typical of the Mojave, situated in the Las Vegas Valley drainage basin at the northern end of the McCullough Range in the southeast quadrant of the Las Vegas Valley.

 Residential neighborhoods in Henderson include Anthem, Anthem Country Club, Ascaya, Black Mountain Vistas, Cadence, Calico Ridge, Champion Village, The Fountains, Grand Legacy, Green Valley, Green Valley Estates, Green Valley Ranch, Hillsboro Heights, Inspirada, Lake Las Vegas, MacDonald Highlands, MacDonald Ranch, Madeira Canyon, Club at Madeira Canyon, Roma Hills, Seven Hills, Sun City Anthem, Sun City MacDonald Ranch, Tuscany Village, and Whitney Ranch.

 Climate

 Henderson is classified as having a hot desert climate (BWh) in the Köppen climate classification.
 It has mild winters and hot summers.
 Snow can occasionally fall in the winter.
 The monsoon can bring storms in the summer, which can cause flash flooding and thunderstorms.
 The hottest month is July and the coldest month is December.
 On average there are 292 clear days per year.